Animal Facility Inspections

 A full copy of each inspection report will be submitted to the IACUC for review/approval and will be included in the semi-annual report to the institutional official.

-Inspections for the Institutional Biosafety Committee are conducted by the biological safety officers in the Office of Research Compliance and Biosafety.
+Inspections for the Institutional Biosafety Committee are conducted by the biological safety officers in the Office of Biosafety.
 Each inspection is conducted according to the policies of the Texas A&M University Institutional Biosafety Committee and the federal requirements guiding biosafety.
 Inspections can be prompted by new permits, renewals, or some amendments such as location or agent changes.

 - Biosafety Inspection Checklist Examples